 How To Get From Rome To Sardinia

-Flights usually take about 50 minutes (though by schedule it’s one hour and ten minutes) from either airport in Rome, and once at the airport, you can either get to the center of town by public transport, taxi or even rent a car to roam the island.
+Once at the airport in Sardinia (whether you are landing in Cagliari Elmas, Alghero Fertilia, or Olbia Costa Smeralda), you can either get to the center of town by public transport, taxi or even rent a car to roam the island.

 Boutique hotels in Sardinia

-Flights from Ciampino to Cagliari are operated by Ryanair.
-There usually is one daily flight, but there are days during which there are two flights.
-Flights leave at different times every day, and the schedule changes regularly, so you are better off checking it online here.
+Flights leave at different times every day, and the schedule changes regularly, so you are better off checking it online directly on Ryanair or on the app Omio.

-There are no direct flights from Ciampino to Olbia.
+There are no direct flights from Rome Ciampino Airport to Olbia.

-No direct flights are operated from Ciampino to Alghero.
+No direct flights are operated from Rome Ciampino Airport to Alghero.

 Sardinia boutique hotels